beregond/andon-light/README.md

-    "mqtt_password": "your-password", // Or null for anonymous "mqtt_device_type": "cnc", // For topic construction, skipped if mqtt_topic is set "mqtt_topic_prefix": "andon", // For topic construction, skipped if mqtt_topic is set "mqtt_topic": null, // If null, topic will be constructed using prefix, device type and id }
+    "mqtt_password": "your-password", // Or null for anonymous "mqtt_device_type": "cnc", // For topic construction, skipped if mqtt_topic is set "mqtt_topic_prefix": "andon", // For topic construction, skipped if mqtt_topic is set "mqtt_topic": null // If null, topic will be constructed using prefix, device type and id }
 ```